rust-lang/rust/Design.md

 ### Operate on the AST

-A reformatting tool can be based on either the AST or a token stream (in Rust this is actually a stream of token trees, but its not a fundamental difference).
+A reformatting tool can be based on either the AST or a token stream (in Rust this is actually a stream of token trees, but it's not a fundamental difference).
 There are pros and cons to the two approaches.
 I have chosen to use the AST approach.
 The primary reasons are that it allows us to do more sophisticated manipulations, rather than just change whitespace, and it gives us more context when making those changes.

-The advantage of the tokens approach are that you can operate on non-parsable code.
+The advantage of the tokens approach is that you can operate on non-parsable code.
 I don't care too much about that, it would be nice, but I think being able to perform sophisticated transformations is more important.
-In the future I hope to (optionally) be able to use type information for informing reformatting too.
+In the future, I hope to (optionally) be able to use type information for informing reformatting too.
 One specific case of unparsable code is macros.
 Using tokens is certainly easier here, but I believe it is perfectly solvable with the AST approach.
 At the limit,